saurxbh/saurxbh/README.md

 # Hi, I'm Saurabh! 👋

 ### About Me
 I am a Software Engineer and Full Stack Developer.
 I love learning new technologies and building cool things with it.
-I have this unquenchable thirst for knowledge, which has made me a lifelong student.
+I have this insatiable hunger for knowledge, which has made me a lifelong student.
 This quest for knowledge, coupled with the absolute joy I find in the process of creation, has driven my pursuit of a career in Engineering and Development.

 ### Projects
 Here are some of the things that I have built: